syncfusion-content/fileformat-docs/FileFormat/PDF/Getting Started.md

 1. DrawString() method of the PdfGraphics
 2. PdfTextElement class.

-The PdfTextElement provides the layout result of the added text, using which the location of the next element can be decided to prevent content overlapping.
+The PdfTextElement provides the layout result of the added text by using the location of the next element that decides to prevent content overlapping.
 This is not available in the DrawString method.

-The code snippet below adds the necessary text such as address, invoice number and date to create a basic invoice application.
+The following code example adds the necessary text such as address, invoice number and date to create a basic invoice application.

 {% highlight c# %}
 [C#]